castle-engine/castle-engine/tools/castle-editor/README.md

     You can set such scaling e.g. by GNOME 3 _"Large fonts"_ accessibilty option, or by adjusting Xorg dpi to 120 (96 * 1.25), Windows also allows to set 125% scaling.

+### Contributing

-### Contributing: When creating a new Lazarus form, remember to...
+When creating a new Lazarus form, remember to:

 - Save form class `TFooForm` (so it will have singleton `FooForm`) in unit name `FormFoo`.
 - Adjust form's `Caption`.